-Using Ripple’s blockchain banks can offer competitive transaction fees as well as currency conversion fees.
+Using Ripple’s blockchain, banks can offer competitive transaction fees as well as currency conversion fees.

-Ripple uses a dynamic currency conversion technique that allows Ripple to always offer the lowest exchange rate.
+Ripple uses a dynamic currency conversion technique that allows Ripple always to offer the lowest exchange rate.

-Currently, Ripple recognizes a few fiat currencies like USD, GBP, EUR etc, commodities like gold, silver, platinum and a handful of popular cryptocurrencies like BTC, LTC, the native cryptocurrency XRP etc.
+Currently, Ripple recognizes a few fiat currencies like USD, GBP, EUR, etc., commodities like gold, silver, platinum, and a handful of popular cryptocurrencies like BTC, LTC, the native cryptocurrency XRP, etc.